zoogies/yoyo-rpc/README.md

 - `large_text` - A **STRING** describing the large image.

 For the lua API, these keys are taken from your arguments in chronological order, and you must supply all of them.

-## todo

-- [ ] test that it works
-- [ ] cmake build it with the dependant library based on platform and place that in the project build output